 - Laminectomy – This surgery is aimed at removing vertebral bone to make space for or remove bone spurs that may have developed in the joint space.
 Osteophytes are produced by the body in a reaction to inflammation in degenerative joints.
 Spurs can cause neural compression.

 Is surgery my only treatment option?

 Before considering elective surgery, conservative treatment of symptoms should be attempted.
 Different treatment combinations are effective in different individuals.
 Pain medication, hot-cold compresses, behavior modification and gentle stretching are all viable options your physician may recommend.
 If weeks or months of these therapies prove ineffective, surgery may be prescribed.
 To avoid needless destruction of normal tissue and minimize risk, it is reasonable to seek out the least invasive and most effective surgical treatment possible.
 Accomplishing an effective treatment while maintaining the least disruptive course of action is the fundamental idea upon which Laser Spine Institute was conceived and developed.
 With considerable effort and financial expenditure, the surgeons at Laser Spine Institute have perfected innovative, highly successful minimally invasive procedures for the treatment of many spinal conditions.
 When conservative, non-invasive treatment has failed, more invasive treatments often are required.
 In the past, “more invasive” has meant traditional open spinal surgery, but this is not the case today.
 It now may indicate minimally invasive spine surgery.

 Laser Spine Institute offers a full range of minimally invasive procedures that are performed on an outpatient basis.
 Which Laser Spine Institute procedure is best for any given individual must be determined at a personal consultation.
-Contact Laser Spine Institute today for more information, or for a complimentary review of your MRI or CT scan.
+Contact Laser Spine Institute today for more information, or for your MRI or CT scan review.